jonasengelmann/pydantic-cidoc-crm/README.md

 ```

-### Subtyping
+### Subclassing

-Often there is the need to subtype from a Cidoc-CRM class.
-Here is an example how a subtyped class can be implemented.
+Often there is the need to subclass from a Cidoc-CRM class.
+Here is an example showing how a subclass can be implemented.

 ```python
 from typing import Optional